awsdocs/aws-lambda-developer-guide/doc_source/go-programming-model-context.md

 }
 ```

-In the example above, `lc` is the variable used to consume the information that the context object captured and `log.Print(lc.Identity.CognitoPoolID)` prints that information, in this case, the CognitoPoolID\.
+In the example above, `lc` is the variable used to consume the information that the context object captured and `log.Print(lc.Identity.CognitoIdentityPoolID)` prints that information, in this case, the CognitoIdentityPoolID\.

 ### Monitoring Execution Time of a Function<a name="go-programming-model-monitoring-execution-time"></a>